Anne Applebaum is no liberal, but even she can see that

 They also must be extremely specific about which policies and programs they are planning to cut.
 What will it be?
 Social Security or the military budget?
 Medicare or the Transportation Security Administration?
 Vague "anti-government" rhetoric doesn't cut it anymore: If you want a smaller government, you have to tell us how you will create one.

-And to add insult to injury
+add insult to injury

 In the interim, teachers will lose their jobs, and get a lesson in how Republican officials are slowly chipping away at the ability of our institutions to function.